-By the time the bridge was abandoned in 1997, as the newly created Norfolk Southern did not need the line, it had a 20' I-Beam, a 75' through plate girder, two 155' pin connected pratt trusses, a 70' steel girder and a 45' I-Beam span.
+By the time the bridge was abandoned in 1997, as the newly created Norfolk Southern did not need the line.
+At this time, it had a 20' I-Beam, a 75' through plate girder, two 155' pin connected Pratt Trusses, a 70' steel girder and a 45' I-Beam span.

 By 2004, when plans were being finalized to convert the bridge to a trail, the I-beam span was removed, the bridge stripped of its natural silver lead based paint and repainted bright red with a more environmentally friendly paint.

 For the next two summers, work on fixing up the bridge took place.
 The span that was removed was replaced by a smaller I-beam span.

 The bridge was inspected, stripped of it's rail tie deck and replaced with a steel deck and handrails, a very fancy way to convert the bridge.
 Between the two trusses, an overlook was also added.

 As an added bonus, the bridge was installed with several LED lights, creating quite the sight at night too.
 Out of the five railroad bridges that crossed in downtown Des Moines, this one is one of two left.
 Next to this bridge is the Iowa Interstate Bridge, and even further downstream was the Chicago Great Western Bridge, which was removed in late 2012/early 2013.

 The two other truss bridges, the Chicago Burlington & Quincy as well as the Minneapolis & St Louis Bridges were removed in the 1970's.
 These were located about a block downstream from the IAIS bridge.